jeffreybiles/phoenix-tutorial-website/lib/book/contents/2- Customizing Your First Phoenix Page/2- Beam Me Up (Version Control and Deployment).md

 Let's say you're make a mistake.
 A horrible, life-changing mistake.
 In real life you'd just have to deal with the consequences, be they jail, debt, injury, or a lifetime of shame.
 But in code, you can make (most of) your mistakes disappear with just a few taps at the command line...
 IF you're using version control.

 Using version control, you can go back in time, create alternate timelines, combine the best parts of alternate timelines, see your entire history, and even work together with other people separate from you in time and space.
-This chapter will teach you the absolute basics- we'll be treating commits kind of like save files in a videogame- but there's a whole world of advanced tricks that are really useful, especially when you collaborate with other coders.
+This chapter will teach you the absolute basics -- we'll be treating commits kind of like save files in a videogame -- but there's a whole world of advanced tricks that are really useful, especially when you collaborate with other coders.

 The version control system we'll be using is called "Git".